drashland/website-v2/docs/sinco/v2.x/2_tutorials/6_waiting.md

 - Create a headless browser instance; and
 - Go to a website;
-- Wait for the page to change on a click;
+- Wait for the page to change on a click.

 ## Folder Structure End State